• Skip to primary navigation

 • Apps

-You are here: Home / Troubleshooting / How to fix iMovie not working after macOS Ventura update
+You are here: Home / Not working? / How to fix iMovie not working after macOS Ventura update

 How to fix iMovie not working after macOS Ventura update